The cultivation of peaches began in China as early as 2000 B.C. It continued through the old world and was

 these peaches may also be frozen and dried.

-Annual consumption had dropped to 8.8 pounds per
+Annual consumption had dropped per

 the last 20 years, Cornell research and extension projects have helped